 Tips to Prepare Food in Advance for Parties

 Food is a major component of any party, but it also takes a lot of time to cook several dishes for all of those guests.
 Make-ahead meals for entertaining can streamline the process by letting you tackle most of the food prep in the days leading up to the big event.
-With our simple party prep tips, you’ll be well on your way to stress-free hosting, no matter what type of party you throw.
+With our simple party prep tips and a few delicious recipes in your toolbelt, you’ll be well on your way to stress-free hosting, no matter what type of party you throw.

 Plan Your Party Menu

 Planning your menu well in advance keeps you organized and gives you the chance to figure out what you can do ahead of time.
 When you prepare food in advance for parties, easy dishes are the best options.
 Choose recipes that are quick to make with minimal ingredients.
 Fewer ingredients mean less measuring and prepping, so you can get your food done faster.
 Avoid food with multiple steps or complicated preparation methods to save time.

 Another part of keeping the menu simple is choosing a few key dishes to serve instead of going overboard with tons of food.
 Of course, you don’t want your guests to go hungry, but you also don’t want to prep 20 different recipes and end up with a fridge full of leftovers afterwards.
 Instead, limit the number of items you make.
 The fewer different dishes you have to make, the less time it takes to complete the preparation.

 It’s also a good idea to stick with dishes you know well.
 If you’ve made something multiple times, you are better able to determine which steps you can complete before the party.
 You also know how it should look at every step, so you feel more confident in the results.